Spring 2020 Promo: $20 off a Smart Lawn Plan + FREE soil test

 This gets the job done quickly and simply.
 However the results do not have as much longevity as when you are using a core aerator.
 The reason for this is that you are not actually removing any of the soil.
 You are simply forcing a hole to be created by inserting the spikes into the ground.
 This means that there is more inward pressure around the holes that are created.
 The soil that has been forced to the side to create the hole will naturally be forced back towards its original position over time.

-Core aerators as you may have guessed actively remove a core of soil from the lawn grass.
+Core aerators physically remove a core of soil from the lawn grass.
 This type aerator is equipped hollow tines that sink into the soil and remove plugs.
 This creates the same effect as a spike aerator except the holes are more open and stay for longer.
 The plugs of soil that are brought up simply fall onto the lawn’s surface and are usually left there to break down.
 Physical removal of soil plugs loosens and mixes the soil, effectively cultivating the soil without wrecking the lawn.

 Plugs and holes left by a core aerator

 These cores can either be actively cleared away after aeration or left to integrate back in naturally.
 It's best to leave the cores on the lawn but remove them if you prefer.
-Just like using a spike aerator prior to re-seeding, the open ‘pockets’ that have been created using core aeration means that reseeding your lawn is easier.
+Just like using a spike aerator prior to re-seeding, the open ‘pockets’ that have been created using core aeration makes overseeding more effective.
 The hollow left by the aerator is an ideal environment for grass seed to thrive.